netwrkx/HeyCommunity/README.md

 $ git submodule update --init --recursive --depth 1         ## This step may be slow, and you can get the source code from Releases

-## Front-end deployment
+### Front-end deployment and build
 $ cd HeyCommunity/frontend
 $ npm install
+$ vi src/index.html                             ## Modify API_DOMAIN
+$ vi ionic.config.json                          ## Optional, Modify Proxy
-$ npm run ionic:build
+$ npm run ionic:build                           ## Build WebApp, And generate the index file www/index.html

+$ vi config.xml                                 ## Modify WeChat / JiGuang and other configurations
-$ npm install ionic cordova                     ## Optional, install the ionic cordova to build the app
+$ npm install ionic cordova                     ## Install ionic / cordova for build app
-$ ionic build ios                               ## Optional, use the ionic build ios app
-$ open platforms/ios/HeyCommunity.xcodeproj     ## Optional, use xcode to open HeyCommunity.xcodeproj, the simulator runs, real machine test, upload to the AppStore
+$ Ionic state reset && ionic build android      ## reset plugins and platforms, and build android app (before that, you need to install and configure android-sdk.)
+Generated apk stored in platforms / android / build / / table of Contents

-## Back-end deployment
+### Back-end deployment
 $ cd HeyCommunity/backend
-$ composer install
+$ composer install                              ## Install PHP dependencies
-$ bower install
+$ bower install                                 ## Install front-end dependencies
-$ cp .env.example .env
+$ cp .env.example .env                          ## Copy the configuration file
-$ php artisan key:generate
+$ php artisan key:generate                      ## Generate AppKey
-$ vi .env                                       ##  Configure the database connection
+$ vi .env                                       ## Modify Database / Qiniu / JiGuang / Wechat and other configurations
 # php artisan migrate:refresh --seed            ## Build the database and generate fake data

+### Configuration Apache Server
+Define a virtual host, set the domain new.hey-community.local, set DocumentRoot for the HeyCommunity directory Enable the Apache Rewrite module and set HeyCommunity AllowOverride All to restart Apache

+Your WebApp URL is: http://new.hey-community.local Your API_DOMAIN is: http://new.hey-community.local
 ```

+Now, the browser opens http: //new.hey-community.local to access HeyCommunity WebApp
+Build iOS / Android app Please refer to the `Front-end deployment and build` part of the relevant network data, the length is too large to add a detailed description later

 Note:

-1. Front-end based on [Ionic Framework](http://ionicframework.com) v2, need to `node`` npm` encounter problems please refer to the relevant documents
+1. Front-end based on Ionic Framework v2, need to nodenpm encounter problems please refer to the relevant documents
-2. Backend Based on [Laravel Framework](http://laravel.com), you need `composer`` bower` encounter problems please consult the relevant documents
+2. Backend Based on Laravel Framework, you need composerbower encounter problems please consult the relevant documents

-## Run

-We recommend using Apache Web Server, assuming that `demo.hey-community.local` has been parsed into the` HeyCommunit` directory
-Then in the browser to open `demo.hey-community.local` HeyCommunity can see the effect of running in the browser

-To run on iOS and Android devices, read the __front-end deployment__ content in the __Advanced Deployment__ and still have questions, please check out [Ionic](http://ionicframework.com) v2 and other related documentation
+3. Environment dependency can refer to `HeyCommunity/Dockerfile` and `HeyCommunity/docker-entrypoint.sh` of [Official Docs](http://docs.hey-community.com)

 ## Contact